Bounding causal effects with an unknown mixture of informative and non-informative missingness: Introduction

-Potential violations of MAR have received relatively little attention in the causal inference literature compared to a similar ``ignorability'' assumption, which states that the treatment assignment mechanism is independent of the potential outcomes under treatment and control, conditional on observed covariates.
-While ignorability holds by design in a randomized controlled trial, it generally does not in an observational setting.
-As a result, a substantial body of literature has proposed sensitivity analyses that do not generally point identify causal effects, but instead provide bounds in cases where ignorability may not hold \citep{liu2013introduction}.
-These approaches provide more credible causal inferences in the presence of unmeasured confounding or more generally when ignorability does not hold.
+In contrast to the substantial literature addressing potential violations of the ``ignorability" assumption, which states that treatment assignment is independent of potential outcomes conditional on observed covariates, there has been relatively limited exploration of MAR violations in causal inference.
+While ignorability holds by design in a randomized controlled trial, it generally does not hold in an observational study.
+As a result, a substantial body of literature has proposed sensitivity analyses that do not generally point identify causal effects, but instead provide bounds in cases where ignorability may not hold \cite{liu2013introduction}.
 However, less work has extended these methods to address violations of MAR when outcomes are missing.